Stephen Kellogg: Charity work

 Each year during Christmas, Kellogg donates handwritten lyrics to raise money for St Jude's Children's Hospital and other charities.
 In 2015, Kellogg was part of the Bedstock lineup, the world’s first in-bed music festival, to raise awareness and funds for MyMusicRx, a program of the Children’s Cancer Association.

 Performing for the Troops

-Kellogg habitually of visits military bases to perform musical numbers for service men and women serving both domestically and overseas.
+Kellogg habitually visits military bases to perform musical numbers for service men and women serving both domestically and overseas.
 The Sixers toured with Armed Forces Entertainment in 2009 and 2010 to bring “home” to the troops in places like Kuwait, Israel, Bahrain and Ramstein Hospital in Germany.
 In 2010, Kellogg & the Sixers were named the "Armed Forces Entertainer of the Year".

 During the summer of 2014, they traveled to Africa and again, to the Middle East to play for troops.

 Personal life

 Kellogg grew up in southern Connecticut.
 In 1997, he began his musical career in Northampton, Massachusetts while interning for a local club.
 A few years later, he married his high school sweetheart and began a well-publicized affection for his role as husband and later, father to their four daughters.